PrateekRajput12/QuickBlog-Client/README.md

 # Step-4 :- Footer,BlogCard,Newsletter (Home Page Completed )
 - each component done using jsx and tailwind no dancy animation and all
 - Home Page Completed

+# Step-5 :- Blog Page
+- use useparams to fetch id
+- after fetching id extract data from it using useEffect
+- use moment package to date in good format
+- with  a loader is created